Luis-Nobrega/OOM-Internship-WRF/HOST/README.md

 ```

-Finally, check output logs and download the data:
+Finally, check the output logs and download the data:

 ```
 docker logs mycontainer